Writing catchy titles for articles is a key part of On-Page SEO. Catchy article titles mean more clicks (CTR) from the search results.

 Guides usually cover a topic from A to Z, so the word ‘guide’ suggests your article is authoritative:

-One of the ways to write catchy titles for articles is to create a curiosity gap (never give away your game plan in the title).
+One way to write catchy titles for articles is to create a curiosity gap.
+In other words: don't give away your game plan in the title.